goloroden/learning-lisp/README.md

 ### Defining global functions

-To define a global function use the `defun` function.
+To define a global function use `defun`.
 Specify the name of the function as well as its parameters and its body.

 ```lisp
 (defun add (x y)